calvinsendawula/calvinsendawula/README.md

 - Data Structures and Algorithms in Java
 - Data Warehousing and Database Management using MySQL

-You can reach me via the link below.
-It's a link to my LinkedIn profile. https://www.linkedin.com/in/ceejay188/
+You can reach me via this link -> https://www.linkedin.com/in/ceejay188/
+It's a link to my LinkedIn profile.